Trump’s demand to jail reporter condemned as ‘appalling’ by press freedom activist

 Last year, ahead of the midterm elections, Mr Trump told a rally the only way to find the leaker would be to send them to jail, where they could be the victim of sexual assault.

-On Thursday, Mr Trump doubled down on his suggestion, and claimed the reporters had to be jailed until they revealed the source, who he termed a “slime”
+On Thursday, Mr Trump doubled down on his suggestion, and claimed the reporters had to be jailed until they revealed the source, whom he termed a “slime”.

-““They’ll never find out, & it’s important that they do.
+“They’ll never find out, & it’s important that they do.
 So, go to the reporter & ask him/her who it was.
 If not given the answer, put whoever in jail until the answer is given.
-You might add the publisher and editor to the list”,” he wrote on Truth Social.
+You might add the publisher and editor to the list,” he wrote on Truth Social.

 He later added: “It won’t take long before the name of this slime is revealed.”